H-1B case tracker, built for petition beneficiaries.

 What is premium processing for H-1B?+

-Premium processing is an optional $2,805 service that requires USCIS to issue a decision (approval, RFE, or denial) on your I-129 within 15 business days.
+Premium processing is an optional $2,965 service that requires qualifying adjudicative action on an eligible I-129 within 15 business days.
+That action may be an approval, denial, RFE, NOID, or other qualifying response; it is not guaranteed approval.
 You file Form I-907 alongside or after I-129.

 Can I work while my I-129 is pending?+